 Jaco is the closest beach town to the capital city of San Jose.
 From the international airport, it will only take about 1.5 hours to drive here.

-It’s not our favorite beach town but it is a great jumping-off point for a lot of fun adventures.
+Itโs not our favorite beach town but it is a great jumping-off point for a lot of fun adventures.

 This tour is provided by Costa Rica Waterfall Tours.
 It meets in front of Taco Bar in downtown Jaco (which is also a great lunch spot).
-From there you will be driven 15 minutes away to their 800-acre property where your adventure will begin.

 Get ready for multiple zip lines and rappelling down four different waterfalls in this Costa Rica canyoning experience.